Court Reporters Certification

 Exam results shall be provided to examinees according to section 3.11 of the JBCC Rules.
 Additionally, per subsection (b), the Commission requires the vendor, the Texas Court Reporters Association (TCRA), to provide results to examinees.
 Results will not be provided by the Commission.
 Test results are not provided by phone, fax, or to third parties.
 Candidate numbers will not be provided by the Commission; applicants must obtain their numbers from the vendor.
 Please refer to TCRA's website for additional details.

 Notwithstanding Rule 3.11 (d), an applicant who passes Part A or Part B of the examination but fails the other part will not be required to be reexamined on the part that the applicant passed.

 Regrade deadline for the October 2019 exam is November 18, 2019.

 Note: It is possible that results may not be available prior to the exam registration deadline for the next exam.
-We strongly advise non first-time applicants not to hold off on applying for the next exam until results are posted as this may prevent you from being eligible for the next exam if for any reason you should have to re-test.
+We strongly advise non first-time applicants not to hold off on applying for the next exam until results are posted as this may prevent you from meeting the registration for the next exam if for any reason you should have to re-test.